 Buildings, which directly or indirectly account for nearly 40% of CO2 emissions, stand to gain the most from ‘integrative design’ - that is, designing energy-using systems not as isolated components but as a whole.
 These approaches make order-of-magnitude building efficiency improvements economically and financially viable - mainly by eliminating or shrinking heating, ventilation and air-conditioning (HVAC) equipment.

-And for the air-conditioners (AC) we can’t eliminate, RMI research suggests that radical improvements are possible.
+And for the air-conditioners (AC) we can’t eliminate, RMI research suggests that radical improvements are possible to tackle climate change.
 The compressor technology at the heart of most AC units has barely reached 14% of its theoretical maximum efficiency (with most AC units in the 6-8% range).
 Contrast this with solar panels (which reach 40% of their theoretical efficiency potential) or LED lighting (70%).
-There are credible pathways to a solution that is four or five times more efficient, both by hybridizing existing technologies, and in the form of new systems being developed in labs and research centers - such as transferring heat between semiconductors, employing magnetic fields, and even ejecting heat into outer space.
+There are credible pathways to a solution that is four or five times more efficient, both by hybridizing existing technologies, and in the form of new systems being developed in labs and research centres - such as transferring heat between semiconductors, employing magnetic fields, and even ejecting heat into outer space.

 Have you read?